Gre3nLioN/minesweeper-API/README.md

 - Write README + Deploy github page

 ## Why lambdas
-I wanted to test a full serverless aplication and I tought this was a good oportinity to try it, also I didn't want to setup an ec2 instance + codeDeploy which requires time and in this case I didn't have it.
+I wanted to test a full serverless application and I thought this was a good opportinity to try it.
+Also, I didn't want to setup an ec2 instance + codeDeploy, which requires time didn't have.

-## Why lambdas
+## Why github pages
 Easy to setup, fast and simple, no hosting required.

 # How to run